humanlayer/genai-the-good-parts/README-pub.md

 ### Can I do this on Windows?

 This content is designed for MacOS or Linux and tested on MacOS.
-If someone wants to contribute content/instructions for Windows, I'd be very happy to include it.
+If someone wants to contribute content/instructions for Windows, we'd be happy to include it.

 ## License